compendio/goldbug-manual/README.md

 | xt=urn:institution | &xt=urn:institution | Magnet zum E-Mail-Postfach |

-The following overview explains the usual cryptological values ​​in the Magnet-URI standard.
+This standard is used to exchange symmetric keys for group chat or e-mail institutions or even file transfers with StarBeam.

  magnet:?rn=Spot-On_Developer_Channel_Key&xf=10000&xs=Spot-On_Developer_Channel_Salt&ct=aes256&hk=Spot-On_Developer_Channel_Hash_Key&ht=sha512&xt=urn:buzz

-This standard is used to exchange symmetric keys for group chat or e-mail institutions or even file transfers with StarBeam.

-The Magnetic URI standard has been further developed into a format to pass on encryption values ​​similar to a blood count sheet.
+The Magnet-URI standard has been further developed into a format to pass on encryption values similar to a blood count sheet.

-Encryption with very individual DNA values ​​gives the greatest possible security.
+Encryption with very individual DNA-values provide the highest possible security.

 #### 11.1.4 Rewind function

-If a recipient has received a file packet, a chunk (or in the spot-on kernel also called "link"), he is able to upload it again - even in other magnetic URI channels - or it again to give in the same channel.
-This is similar to a rewind function: the file is simply played again on a cassette recorder or MP3 player via the echo network.
+If a recipient has received a file packet, a chunk (or in the spot-on kernel also called "link"), he is able to upload it again - even in other magnet URI channels. - Or it can be sent again into the same channel.
+This is similar to a rewind function: the file is simply played again via the echo network - like on a cassette recorder or MP3 player.
 The file can also be sent many hours or days later.
-Anyone who has received a copy via the Magnetic URI channel becomes a satellite, and can re-import the data into the defined channel, or better, via the or a StarBeam magnet.
+Anyone who has received a copy via the Magnet URI channel becomes a satellite, and can re-import the data into the defined channel, or better, via the or a StarBeam magnet.

 #### 11.1.5 Comparison with turtle hopping

 Turtle hopping will pass the file packages from friend to friend until they reach a defined destination.
 It is a transformation of a peer-to-peer (P2P) network into a friend-to-friend (F2F) network.
 However, it has the disadvantage that friends with little upload speed to the next friend in the chain form a bottleneck and slow down the transport:

-The turtle-hopping protocol is firstly connected only to nodes that have been defined as friends and in this chain of friends can be a friend here, which implements only a small bandwidth.
-This then acts as a bottleneck and senders and recipients of the file must necessarily through this bottleneck.
+The turtle-hopping protocol is firstly connected only to nodes that have been defined as friends and here in this chain of friends can be a friend, which performs only a small bandwidth.
+This then acts as a bottleneck and senders and recipients of the file must necessarily send through this bottleneck.

-The transmission of a file in the StarBeam function via the echo protocol is therefore also more effective than using a protocol similar to " turtle hopping " (currently only implemented in the RetroShare program), because here, depending on the design of the echo Network (full echo, half echo, adaptive echo) and the basic encryption nodes with low bandwidth do not have to act as a bottleneck, but to optimize the desired download speed via other echo paths.
+The transmission of a file in the StarBeam function via the echo protocol is therefore also more effective than using a protocol similar to "turtle hopping" (currently only implemented in the RetroShare program), because here, depending on the design of the echo network (full echo, half echo, adaptive echo) the basic encryption nodes with low bandwidth do not have to act as a bottleneck, they optimize the desired download speed via other echo paths.

-When sending files via the echo protocol, therefore, other nodes such as peers or paths via other graph options can be included in the intermediate stations if there is a faster route somewhere:
+When sending files via the echo protocol, therefore, other nodes such as peers or paths via other graph-options can be included in the hopping over intermediate stations if there is a faster route somewhere:

 The echo protocol automatically creates the flow in the network of nodes (simply by allowing each node to send encrypted file packets to each linked node) and therefore also chooses the fastest path of all possible graphs to the desired node.

 ### 11.2 StarBeam upload: transfer a file

-As described above, sending a file from the chat window to a single friend is very simple: with the Share-StarBeam button you can only choose one file and it will be transferred to your friend.
+As described above, sending a file from the chat window to a single friend is very simple: with the Share-StarBeam button you just have to choose one file and it will be transferred to your friend.

 In the following, we now look at the upload process with its technical details in the sub-tabulator "Uploads" of the StarBeam tabulator.